 National Jewish Health to Manage Intensive Care Units at Swedish Medical Center

-National Jewish Health intensivists will be on-site at Swedish from 7am-7pm, seven days a week, and available to be at the bedside within 30 minutes at all other times.
-The critical care faculty staffing the Swedish ICUs come from the National Jewish Health main campus and from National Jewish Health South Denver.
-National Jewish Health South Denver physicians and Swedish Medical Center have enjoyed a long and productive relationship for many years.
+The critical care physicians staffing the Swedish ICU come from the National Jewish Health main campus and from National Jewish Health South Denver.
+National Jewish Health South Denver physicians and Swedish Medical Center have enjoyed a productive relationship for many years.

 Since 2006, National Jewish Health intensivists have been providing care in the ICU at HealthOne Rose Medical Center.